SA Home Loans

-SA Home Loans is a mortgage finance company and mortgage insurance provider in South Africa.
-It was founded in February 1999 and is headquartered in uMhlanga, South Africa near the city of Durban.
+SA Home Loans is a South African mortgage finance company and mortgage insurance provider.
+Founded in February 1999, the company is headquartered in uMhlanga, KwaZulu-Natal.
 Its services cover origination and credit approval through to registration and ongoing loan servicing.

 SA Home Loans is an independent, non-bank home loans provider that has played a pioneering role in creating a more diverse financial infrastructure in South Africa (SA).

-From a modest start-up operation opening for business in 1999, SA Home Loans (Pty) Ltd (SAHL) has flourished in the midst of powerfully entrenched competition and global financial turmoil.
-It has become SA’s 5th largest – and largest non-bank – home loan provider.
-After more than 20 years it is solidly established with a strong and recognisable local brand, servicing a sizable mortgage portfolio – having originated in excess of R140 billion (approx. US$10 billion) and enabled home ownership to more than 300,000 clients since inception.
+SA Home Loans (Pty) Ltd (SAHL) began as a start-up operation in 1999, and has persisted in the midst of entrenched competition and global financial turmoil.
+It has become SA’s 5th-largest – and largest non-bank – home loan provider.
+It services a large mortgage portfolio – having originated in excess of R140 billion (approx. US$10 billion) – and has enabled home ownership for more than 300,000 clients.

 As a non-bank home loan provider, SAHL pioneered new techniques for raising funding from the South African markets to fund its loan portfolios (securitisation).

 As a specialist home loan provider, its operations cover the full spectrum of home financing: from its own sales force for origination, in-house credit structures, through to ongoing client and loan servicing and related insurance products.